accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate functions on the screen that require complex gestures (look for instructions in the interface or in documentation associated with the application), for example :
+1. Locate functions on the screen that require complex gestures (look for instructions in the interface or in documentation associated with the application), for example
-	- using two or more fingers simultaneously ;
+	- using two or more fingers simultaneously;
 	- tracing a trajectory (such as the *swipe* gesture).
 1. Check that there is an alternative method of performing the associated action using a simple gesture, for example pressing a single key on the keyboard or a button.
 1. If this is the case, the criterion is validated.